Our Verdict

 Navigation

 This model failed to detect our smaller simulated piles of poop in our poo-avoidance challenge.
 It did slightly better with our larger simulated poops before ultimately recognizing it and avoiding it in future passes.
-Still, for a product that specializes in pet hair pickup, this is an important factor to consider if your furry friend has a weak stomach.
+Still, for a product that specializes in pet hair pickup, this is a crucial factor to consider if your furry friend has a sensitive stomach.
 Even if the robot runs over one pet accident, you may end up throwing out the entire unit.
 It is simply too hard to clean every nook and cranny effectively.
 If this is an important feature for you, consider one of our best poo-avoiders, the Samsung Jet Bot AI+.

 Home Coverage